rjsears/chia_plot_manager/auto_drive/readme.md

   correctly due to a `VMFS` partition, the `UUID` will be incorrect causing `auto_drive.py` to report an error mounting the drive due to an incorrect `uuid`.
 In this case, you would need to:

-  1) Correct the partitioning problem and verify that the partition ahs been removed with `lsblk`
+  1) Correct the partitioning problem and verify that the partition has been removed with `lsblk`
   2) Remove the incorrect entry from `/etc/fstab`.
 Any entries added by `auto_drive.py` will be noted as such.
   3) Rerun `auto_drive.py` again allowing it to reselect the drive in question.